 Languages and Our First Years of Life

-A child's #brain exposed at a very young age to a language builds representations of the sounds, but it was unknown until now if there was a long-lasting memory of them even when the child is no longer exposed to that language, explain the researchers.
+When a child's brain is exposed at a very young age to language, it builds representations of the sounds, but it was unknown until now if there was a long-lasting #memory of them even when the child is no longer exposed to that language.

-The MRI revealed that all the girls previously exposed to Chinese - whether they continued to speak the language or not - had the same part of the brain active; the girls exposed only to French didn't have it.
+The MRI revealed that all the girls previously exposed to Chinese, (whether they continued to speak the language or not) had the same part of the brain active, whilst the girls exposed to French alone did not.

-"Mental representations built in the brain while learning a language at a very young age do persist into #adulthood, even when one loses the ability to speak it", concluded the researchers.
+Researchers concluded that "Mental representations built in the brain while learning a language at a very young age do persist into #adulthood, even when one loses the ability to speak it.”